-Notes receivable from participants consist of participants' loans borrowed on their eligible account.
+Notes receivable from participants consist of participants' loans borrowed on their eligible accounts.
 Participants may not borrow on their profit sharing balances.
-Participants may borrow from their eligible account a minimum of \$1,000 and up to a maximum amount equal to the lesser of \$50,000 or 50 percent of their account balance.
+With the exception of the provisions under the Coronavirus Aid, Relief, and Economic Security Act as discussed below, participants may borrow from their eligible account a minimum of \$1,000 and up to a maximum amount equal to the lesser of \$50,000 or 50% of their account balance.
 Loan transactions are treated as a transfer between the investment fund and the Participant Loan Fund.
 Principal and interest are repayable ratably through payroll deductions over a period of no more than 59 months for all loans, except for loans made to purchase a primary residence, which must be repaid within a period of no more than 10 years.
 The loans bear interest at the prime rate plus one percent.
-The interest rates on loans outstanding as of December 30, 2018 ranged from 4.25% to 7.75% and mature on various dates through 2028.
+The interest rates on loans outstanding as of December 30, 2020 ranged from 3.75% to 7.75% and mature on various dates through 2030.
 A loan shall be in default if any scheduled payment is not paid by the last day of the calendar quarter following the calendar quarter in which such scheduled payment was due.
 A participant who terminates employment and has an outstanding loan balance may continue to make payments directly to the Trustee in order to avoid default.

 Management determines the collectability of participant loans on a periodic basis.
 This determination is made based on the terms of the Plan document and the related Plan policies and procedures.
 Those participant loans that are deemed uncollectible are written-off and included as loans in default in the financial statements and the Form 5500 in the year the determination is made.
-As of December 30, 2018 and 2017, participant loans deemed uncollectible were insignificant.
+As of December 30, 2020 and 2019, participant loans deemed uncollectible were insignificant.